Planting calendar

 - Watch for pests like aphids and caterpillars

-- Stake taller plants like tomatoes and peppers
+- Stake or cage growing tomatoes and peppers

 FAQs